Buzz Lightyear: Voices

 Chris Evans was cast as the voice of Buzz for the 2022 animated spin-off film Lightyear.
 After being initially intimidated by the role, Evans said that he used Allen as his inspiration but did not want to do a "shameless impression".
 Instead, he tried to create his own interpretation of the character by lowering his voice tone while also making it a homage to Allen.
 Director Angus MacLane explained that his casting was intended to separate the more serious action hero version of the character from Allen's comedic toy version in the Toy Story films, which he described as "a little goofier" and "a little dumber".
 Lightyear was Evans' first voice acting role.
 He admitted that speaking Buzz's catchphrase "To infinity and beyond" was like "wearing someone else's clothes" and felt that the line belonged to Allen.
 The casting announcement caused confusion in the media and prompted Hanks, who had remained friends with Allen since the first Toy Story film, to question why he had not been recast in the role.
 Allen responded to the casting in June 2022, stating that he had not commented earlier as he felt that Lightyear had no connection to the original Buzz.
-He criticised the film for not having a closer connection to toy Buzz and commented, "There's really no Toy Story Buzz without Woody".
+He criticized the film for not having a closer connection to toy Buzz and commented, "There's really no Toy Story Buzz without Woody".
 In February 2023, Allen was confirmed to be returning to the role for Toy Story 5.